holochain/docs-pages/src/pages/references/glossary.md

 #### Open/close chain actions

 [System actions](#system-action) that track the continuity of an [agent's](#agent) participation across multiple [source chains](#source-chain).
-An close chain action marks a source chain as closed and points to a new source chain (either in the same or another [DHT](#distributed-hash-table-dht)) that continues the agent's activity, while an open chain action marks a source chain as a continuation of a prior source chain.
+A close chain action marks a source chain as closed and points to a new source chain (either in the same or another [DHT](#distributed-hash-table-dht)) that continues the agent's activity, while an open chain action marks a source chain as a continuation of a prior source chain.

 #### Origin time